-- (3) An employer may deduct from any gratuity payable under subsection (2) - - (a) half the amount of any gratuity due at the retirement age or the age of 60 from any fund or scheme, computed by reference only to the employer's share of contributions; - (b) five times the amount of any annual pension granted at the retirement age or the age of 60 from any fund or scheme, computed by reference only to the employer's share of contributions; - (c) any other gratuity granted at the retirement age or the age of 60 by the employer; - (d) ten times the amount of any other annual pension granted at the retirement age or the age of 60 by the employer. - (4) In this section, "fund or scheme" means any pension or provident fund or scheme set up by the employer for the benefit of the worker. - (5) For the purposes of this section -
+- (3) An employer may deduct from any gratuity payable under subsection (2) and section 49A- - (a) half the amount of any gratuity due at the retirement age or the age of 60 or at death from any fund or scheme, computed by reference only to the employer's share of contributions; - (b) five times the amount of any annual pension granted at the retirement age or the age of 60 or at death from any fund or scheme, computed by reference only to the employer's share of contributions; - (c) any other gratuity granted at the retirement age or the age of 60 or at death by the employer; - (d) ten times the amount of any other annual pension granted at the retirement age or the age of 60 or at death by the employer. - (4) In this section, "fund or scheme" means any pension or provident fund or scheme set up by the employer for the benefit of the worker. - (5) For the purposes of this section - (a) a day's remuneration shall be - - (i) the remuneration drawn by the worker in respect of his last normal working day other than a public holiday; or - (ii) an amount computed in the manner as is best calculated to give the daily rate at which the worker was remunerated over a period of 12 months prior to the termination of his agreement, inclusive of payment for extra work, productivity bonus, attendance bonus, commission in return for services and any other regular payment, whichever is the higher; and